 Here we go with 2024.
-All the very best this year to all of you.
 As usual, we are full of ideas and projects for the new year and hopefully this time they will happen.

-To kick off, here are some dates for the 2024 diaries.
-As reported last year, the natural wine fairs in Alsace have matured and consolidated and here is what is planned as the year moves along.
-A lot more details to come on this.
-All salons/fairs are annual events with the exception of the bi-annual Salon des Vins Libres.
+To kick off here are some dates for the 2024 diaries.
+As reported last year, the natural wine fairs in Alsace have grown in number and here is what is planned as the year moves along.

 Vertig Vineux 24-25th February in Ostheim, just north of Colmar.

 This will be edition 7 with the usual format of 35-40 winemakers present for the weekend.
-Mostly small sized domains from the French wine regions, with a handful from Alsace and possibly some representation from Spain.
+Mostly small sized domains from the French wine regions, with a handful from Alsace.
 Scroll down for this years poster.

 d’Summer Fascht 19-20th May in Selestat.